 Garnish with a sprinkle of Parmesan and a couple fresh lemon wedges and serve!

+- It’s perfect for meal prep.
+I like to make this salad year round and bring it to work for lunch.
+It’s healthy, filling and fuels me through a busy work day.
+I literally probably make this salad at least once a month because I just can’t get enough of it’s Caesar filled flavor!
 I make a big batch on Sunday and portion it out for lunches all week.
 A couple hours in the kitchen on the weekend means I spend a lot less time in the kitchen during the week.
-Which also means I get to spend a lot more time outside enjoying this sultry summer weather!

 Tips for making the best Kale Caesar Pasta Salad: